rmill040/citrees/README.md

 # citrees

-Bayesian conditional inference trees and forests in Python
+Conditional inference trees and forests in Python